harindup/4iar-proto/PROTOCOL.md

 #### `OK [<command>]`
 - BIDIRECTIONAL

+# Protocol Extension – Chat

+Protocol extension to support chat functionality

+## Commands

+#### `AVAILABLE`
+- UNIDIRECTIONAL, Client->Server
+- ACKED

+Sent by a Client to announce to a Server about it's availability to chat.
+A Server MUST NOT broadcast chat messages to a Client which has not sent this.
+A Client MUST only send this command when in the UNREADY state (i.e.: immediately after a successful `CONNECT`), to announce the fact that it supports this functionality.

+#### `SAY [<name>] <message>`
+- BIDIRECTIONAL
+- UNACKED

+**Client->Server**
+The `<name>` argument MUST NOT be sent.
+Sent by a Client to communicate a message to the Server.
+The server MUST broadcast the message to all other Clients (with the same command) who have registered with the `AVAILABLE` command.

+**Server->Client**
+The `<name>` argument MUST be sent.
+Sent by a Server to communicate a message to the Client.
+The server MUST ONLY broadcast send this command to Clients who have explicitly registered with the `AVAILABLE` command.

+# Protocol Extension – Leaderboard

+Contains commands for the leaderboard extension

+## Scoring Scheme

+For each win, a Client gains `1` point.
+None otherwise.

+## Commands

+#### `LEADERBOARD [<name1>:<score1>] [<name2>:<score2>] ...`
+- BIDIRECTIONAL
+- ACKED (specific response, NOT `OK`)

+**Client->Server**
+Sent by a Client to request a leaderboard from a Server.
+Arguments MUST NOT be sent.

+**Server->Client**
+Sent by a Server in response to the same command from a Client.
+Arguments MAY be sent.

 - UNACKED

 Sent to acknowledge the successful processing of a command.
 The acknowledged command MAY be sent for debugging purposes.
 If sent, the entire previous command (including arguments) MUST be sent.